Wednesday February 26, 2020 <!!--#echo var="DATE_LOCAL"--> - Ash Wednesday

 BETHLEHEM, WEST BANK (ANS) -- According to the Roman Catholic tradition (as well followed by some Protestants), Ash Wednesday is the first day of the Lenten Season of prayer and fasting, which lasts 40 days and officially ends on the Holy Thursday, preceding Easter.

 The date for the Ash Wednesday changes every year, depending on when Easter is.
-Ash Wednesday 2013 was on February 13th.
+Ash Wednesday 2019 is on Valentine's Day, March 6.

 Why the celebration is called Ash Wednesday?